Updated

 | Charger options | All 21 chargers on our site | 6 three-phase capable chargers |

-For 95% of UK drivers, 7 kW is more than enough.
-The average UK daily drive is 20–30 miles, which takes about 1 hour to replenish at 7 kW.
-Even a completely flat battery charges to 80% overnight.
+For 95% of UK drivers, 7 kW is enough.
+The average daily drive is 20–30 miles, which takes about an hour to replenish at 7 kW.
+Even a flat battery charges to 80% overnight.

 Three-phase only makes sense if you already have a three-phase supply AND you drive high mileage AND you need rapid turnaround.
 For a deeper analysis, see our single-phase vs three-phase guide.